 However, below are ways to determine your lead quality.

-Content marketing– If you use content marketing – a tactic that can work wonders for any organization looking to generate leads – then being able to track and measure success is really important.
+Content marketing– If you use content marketing – a tactic that can work wonders for any organization looking to generate new customer – then being able to track and measure success is really important.

 Proving content marketing ROI, and indeed the ROI of any type of marketing, is frequently cited as a key challenge by marketers.
 It’s an important issue and one which can have implications for a department in all sorts of ways, including future budget allocation.
 Anything that can help when it comes to measuring and demonstrating progress, such as KPIs, can be very helpful.